ghmwesigwa/simple_shell/README.md

     $USER
     ```

+## Limitations

+The Simple Shell project focuses on providing a basic command-line interface and has certain limitations:

+- Complex features like pipes, redirects, and advanced scripting are not implemented.
+- The shell is designed for educational purposes and may not meet all production use cases.

 ## Contributing

-Contributions to this simple shell mini project are wholeheartedly encouraged!
-If you identify any bugs, wish to extend functionalities, or propose optimizations, please open an issue or submit a pull request.
-Constructive collaboration is greatly appreciated.
+Contributions are highly encouraged!
+If you identify bugs, want to extend functionalities, or propose optimizations, please open an issue or submit a pull request.
+Collaborative efforts are appreciated.

 ## Acknowledgments

-This project draws inspiration from the simplicity and power of traditional Unix shells.
-We extend our gratitude to the contributors.
+This project was created as part of the ALX Low-Level Programming curriculum.